pryoucan/Lead-Scorer-API/README.md

 Lead Scorer API
-A backend service that scores leads based on a product offer by combining rule-based logic with AI analysis using the Gemini API.
+is a backend service that scores leads based on a product offer by combining rule-based logic with AI analysis using the Gemini API.

 Setup and Running the Project
 1. Clone the repository